-- Ranna Parekh, Director of APA’s Division of Diversity and Health Equity
+- Ranna Parekh, Director of the Division of Diversity and Health Equity for the APA

-- Dave Henderson, Chief of Psychiatry at Boston Medical Center and Co-Director of MGH Psychiatry’s Global Division T32 Fellowship
+- David Henderson, Chief of Psychiatry at Boston Medical Center

 - Chester Pierce, former Harvard Professor of Psychiatry and prominent scholar on race